 3. Help Your Child Develop a Savings Habit

 What a wonderful idea this is.
-It’s pretty exciting when little Susie or Johnny sees something he /she wants and actually has the money saved to purchase it.
-It gives the child a sense of empowerment knowing that he accomplished this over a period of time on his own.
+It’s pretty exciting when little Susie or Johnny sees something he/she wants and actually has the money saved to purchase it.
+Teaching kids to save money gives the child a sense of empowerment knowing that he accomplished this over a period of time on his own.
 Having acquired the ability to set money aside for a given item makes it so much easier for the child to do it a second time.

 4. Teaching Your Child to Give